Logotyp Jordbruksverket

 Varieties that are not included in a list of varieties or are not regulated in the seed legislation

-You may cultivate a variety of a registered species which is not included in any list of varieties, but you may not sell or give away seed or plants of the variety.
+You may cultivate a variety of a regulated species that is not included in any list of varieties, but you may not sell or give away seed or plants of that variety.

-If a species is not regulated in EU seed legislation, you may sell material of it even if the variety of that species is not included in a list of varieties.
+If a species is not regulated in EU seed legislation, you may sell propagating material of it even if the species is not included in a list of varieties.
 Examples of species that are not regulated are dill, buckwheat, smooth brome grass and sea-buckthorn.

-You can apply to register a new variety of an agricultural plant or vegetable in our e‑service.
+You can apply to register a new variety of an agricultural species or vegetable in our e‑service.
 The registration is valid for 10 years.
-Application costs SEK 3,000 per variety.
+Application costs SEK 4,950 per variety.
 You pay directly in the e‑service or via an invoice.
-You will subsequently pay an annual fee of SEK 2,000 per variety.
+You will subsequently pay an annual fee of SEK 3,330 per variety.

 Two years before the end of the registration period, you can apply to extend the registration by an additional 10 years.
-In order for the registration to be extended, it is required that the plant is still cultivated to a sufficient extent or is worth retaining to conserve plant genetic resources.
-The variety must still comply with the requirements of distinguishability, uniformity and stability.
-An application for extension costs SEK 2,000 per variety.
+In order for the registration to be extended, it is required that the variety is still cultivated to a sufficient extent or is worth retaining to conserve genetic resources.
+The variety must still comply with the requirements of distinguishability, uniformity and stability and still have the variety characters specified in the final variety description.
+An application for extension costs SEK 3,300 per variety.

 Withdrawing registration

-If you want to de‑register the variety before the end of the registration period, you can apply for surrenering.
+If you want to de‑register the variety before the end of the registration period, you can apply for surrenering the variety.
 You can also withdraw an application for registration.
 It is permitted to sell the remaining stock of seed of the variety that is surrendered, until 30 June inclusive the third year after registration terminates.
-You may apply for this at the same time as you apply to surrender the variety.
+You must apply for this at the same time as you apply to surrender the variety.

 The variety needs a denomination or a name